FL-41 Lenses — The Complete Guide

 How does it work?

 FL-41 lenses reduce transmission of a slice of the spectrum (~480–520 nm) associated with light-triggered discomfort.
-This can lower neural activation linked to migraines and sensitivity.
+This is thought to reduce some of the neural activation linked to migraines and sensitivity for some people.

 Lens options